 To which the challenge organisers replied:

 aha…ingenuity is the key – wrap scarves can give warmth instead of an extra jumper…and one extra jean/top might see you through… who knows.
 It’s difficult with work gear, true.
-Dresses are always a good solution, the original ‘onesie’!
+Dresses are always a good solution, the original ‘onesie’, but for some reason when someone talks about onesies I only yhink about the onesies for babies. !

 And this is kind of where they lost me.